 Choosing a Doctor

-If you are injured at work, your employer is entitled to choose a physician from their Medical Provider Network for your initial evaluation.
+If you are injured at work, your employer can choose a physician from their Medical Provider Network for your initial evaluation.
 However, you can change your doctor 30 days after reporting your injury.
 A Sacramento workers’ compensation attorney can help you choose the right doctor, what factors to consider, and whether you can get a second or third opinion.
-Choosing a doctor can be hard, especially in a workers’ compensation case, so give us a call or visit us at Sacramento Workers’ Compensation Attorneys, P.C. so we can assist you.
+Choosing a doctor can be challenging, especially in a workers’ compensation case, so give us a call or visit us at Sacramento Workers’ Compensation Attorneys, P.C. so we can assist you.

 Moreover, you cannot choose or change physicians if you are released from care by your treating physician.
 Being released from care means that your primary treating physician theoretically has determined that your condition has reached a permanent and stationary status.
 This means there is no need for continuing or future medical care.

-Choosing a doctor from a Medical Provider Network is not always a bad thing.
-They are generally familiar with treating occupational illnesses and understand how the workers’ compensation process works.
-When people are injured at work, they want their own doctor to treat their injury; however, it can be complicated.
-Sometimes a doctor will say you need a certain treatment.
-If they are not familiar with the workers’ compensation process, they may not know how to write the reports and properly get the treatment approved.
+Choosing a doctor from a Medical Provider Network is sometimes good.
+They are generally familiar with treating occupational illnesses and understand the workers’ compensation process.
+When people are injured at work, they want their doctor to treat them; however, it can be complicated.
+Sometimes a doctor will say you need a specific treatment.
+If they are not familiar with the workers’ compensation process, they may need to learn how to write the reports and adequately get the treatment approved.

 There are many factors to consider when choosing a doctor in a Medical Provider Network.
-The first factor is whether the physician’s specialty is right for your type of workers’ compensation injury.
-For example, it’s harder to get treatment for your leg injury from a doctor who specializes in back injuries.
-You also need to find out if the physician is accepting new patients, if you can book an appointment in the allotted time frame, and if their office is accessible from your home.
+The first factor is whether the physician’s specialty suits your workers’ compensation injury type.
+For example, getting treatment for your leg injury is more complex from a doctor specializing in back injuries.
+You also need to find out if the physician is accepting new patients, if you can book an appointment in the allotted time frame, and if their office is accessible from home.

-Most importantly, our Sacramento workers’ compensation attorneys advise you to read reviews.
+Most importantly, our Sacramento workers’ compensation attorneys would like you to read the reviews.
 Reviews will tell you whether the doctor is right for you and your case.
-We do suggest you look past unfortunate factors in reviews like the doctor showing up late to appointments or their lack of bedside manner.
-You should look for their response rate to appointments and information requests and how well they write reports.
+We suggest you look past unfortunate factors in reviews, like the doctor showing up late to appointments or their lack of bedside manner.
+It would help if you looking for their response rate to appointments and information requests and how well they write reports.

-If you dispute the diagnosis or treatment prescribed by your primary treating physician, you have the right to get a second or third opinion.
+If you dispute the diagnosis or treatment prescribed by your primary treating physician, you can get a second or third opinion.
 Continue receiving treatment from your physician while you go through the process.
-Be aware that you waive your right to getting a second opinion if you do not make an appointment within 60 days of getting the list of doctors in your Medical Provider Network.
+Be aware that you waive your right to get a second opinion if you do not make an appointment within 60 days of getting the list of doctors in your Medical Provider Network.
 If you decide to get a second or third opinion, it is your responsibility to do the following: